363843342/blockchain-dns-server-sepolia/README.md

     ```
 4.  **Deploy:** Ensure your address has Sepolia ETH (get some from a
     [Google Ethereum Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia)
     ).
-Update `deploy.go` with your RPC and Private Key, then:
+In /blockchain-dns-server/blockchain-contract/dnsrecord/deploy, Open and edit `deploy.go` with your `rpc` and Your own private key`privateKeyHex`, then:
     ```
     cd dnsrecord/deploy
     go run deploy.go